 About Rye News

-We are proud to say that Rye News is now approaching it’s fifth year being run entirely by volunteers.
-In that time we have had three editors and an ongoing team of local people who have helped us develop into what we hope locals will agree is a valuable resource.
+We are proud to say that Rye News is now approaching it’s seventh year being run entirely by volunteers.
+In that time we have had four editors and an ongoing team of local people who have helped us develop into what we hope locals will agree is a valuable resource.
 We have listened to your comments and studied the survey results and as a result have now launched a faster, more sustainable site which includes additional features and resources.
 We are always looking for volunteers with relevant skills to join our team.
 Email email@example.com

 If you would like to donate to help us with costs, or sponsor Rye News, see Sponsor for further information on how you can do that.
 Your support will be much appreciated.